rrra/www/content/post/2019/march-10th-hamfest-commitee-meeting-cancelled.md

 >scheduled for today has been canceled.
 >
 >If you know of someone that is not on the hamfest mailing list and
->wants to come, let them know the meeting has been cancelled. the next
+>wants to come, let them know the meeting has been canceled. the next
 >meeting will be rescheduled for later this month.

 Hamfest Committee volunteers are asked to